 Name: “Walter Buckley Memorial Award for Excellence in Presenting Sociocybernetics” of the ISA RC51 on Sociocybernetics

-The board of RC51 considers an award referring to Walter Buckley as a most appropriate way to honor this eminent sociologist and systems scientist.
+The Board of the RC51 considers an award referring to Walter Buckley as a most appropriate way to honor this eminent sociologist and systems scientist.
 It will maintain a lasting memory of Walter Buckley both within RC51 and within the wider social science and systems community.

-Along with the fact that a high quality of all papers presented in the respective events is ensured by peer-review and acceptance by the RC51 Abstracts Committee and that the concept of “didactics” itself implies communicating a contents, the rule that the selection committee is not obliged to give the award also ensures that only presentations based on high quality papers can receive it.
+Along with the fact that a high quality of all papers presented in the respective events is ensured by peer-review and acceptance by the RC51 International Scientific Committee, and that the concept of “didactical” and “technical” itself implies communicating a content, the rule that the selection committee is not obliged to give the award also ensures that only presentations based on high quality papers can receive it.